All Episodes

 That was the.

-So, so basically, 13th onward is basically for who was formerly slave.
+So, so basically, 13 onward is basically for who was formerly slave.

-I don't have that on this page, but if I go to the case law resources, he actually describes that as well.
+Because he, he talks about that in the slaughterhouse case, I don't have that on this page, but if I go to the case law resources, he actually describes that as well.

 But I don't typically talk about that because it gets a little confusing.

-It's another quote in the slaughterhouse case.
+It's another, it's another quote in the slaughterhouse cases this year.

 We do not say that no one else but the Negro can share in this protection, meaning the protections of the 14th Amendment.

-Both the language and spirit of these articles, meaning the 13th, 14th, and 15th Amendment, are to have their fair and just weight in any question of construction.
+Both the language and spirit of these articles, meaning the 13th, 14th, and 15th Amendment, are are to have their fair and just weight in any question of construction.

-Undoubtedly, while Negro slavery alone was in the mind of the Congress, which proposed the 13th Article, it forbids any other kind of slavery now or hereafter.
+Undoubtedly, while Negro slavery alone was in the mind of the Congress which proposed the 13th Article, it forbids any other kind of slavery now or hereafter.

-If Mexican peonage or the Chinese coolie labor system shall develop slavery of the Mexican or Chinese race within our territory, this amendment may safely be trusted to make it void.
+If Mexican peonage or the Chinese coolie labor labor system shall develop slavery of the Mexican or Chinese race within our territory, this amendment may safely be trusted to make it void.

 And so if other rights are assailed by the states, which properly and necessarily fall within the protection of these articles, that protection will apply, though the party interested may not be of African descent.

-But what we do not say, but what we do say, and what we wish to be understood is that in any fair and just construction of any section or phrase of these amendments, it is necessary to look to the purpose, which we have said was the pervading spirit of them all,
+But what we do say and what we wish to be understood is that in any fair and just construction of any section or phrase of these amendments, it is necessary.

-the evil which they were designed to remedy and the process of continued addition to the Constitution until that purpose was supposed to be accomplished as far as constitutional law can establish it.
+to look to the purpose, which we have said was the pervading spirit of them all, the evil which they were designed to remedy and the process of continued addition to the constitution until that purpose was supposed to be accomplished as far as constitutional law can establish it.

-So, what he's saying here is also very interesting.
+So what he's saying here is also very interesting.

-He's saying this might seem a little weird and it might seem a little convoluted, but this is the best we can do under the constitutional restraints.
+He's saying, this might seem a little weird and it might seem a little convoluted, but this is the best we can do under the constitutional restraints.

 We can't redefine citizenship.